-Enjoy a great hiking and quiet camping at Fox Ridge State Park in Central Illinois.
+Enjoy great hiking and quiet camping at Fox Ridge State Park in Central Illinois.

 Last Thursday we decided to take a last-minute camping trip because the weekend forecast was great.

 We wanted to go hiking while we camped, so we checked online for a challenging hiking trail somewhere in Central Illinois.
 We came across Fox Ridge State Park, which is located 8 miles south of Charleston Illinois off Hwy 130.

 If you have traveled through Illinois, you know that Central Illinois away is fairly flat and futureless.
-We hike at Turkey Run a lot, so we wanted to stay close to home.
+We hike at Turkey Run a lot, but this time we wanted to stay closer to home.

 The state and counties have done a good job of finding forested areas amid the cornfields.
 These tend to be around rivers or lakes.
 Fox Ridge State Park is one of those such places.
 Shabbona Lake State Park Campground is also a forested area along a lake.

 Camping at Fox Ridge State Park

 This 2,064-acre park is located along the Embarrass River.
 It is full of ridges and ravines that provide moderate hiking trails.
 The park is popular with hikers and mushroom hunters.

 The northern part of the park is open for public hunting.
 There are great picnic shelters and areas through the park for use by groups of various sizes.

 The park has a modern campground with 43 campsites.
 Each type has electricity, a picnic table, a fire pit, and a lantern pole.
 Each site is fairly level with fresh gravel.
 About 70% of the sites can be reserved online while the rest are first come first serve.
 We stayed on site 28, which is in the non-reservable loop.
 It was the best campsite in the entire campground.